Myriopteris aurea: Taxonomy

 Further molecular studies in Myriopteris demonstrated the existence of three well-supported clades within the genus.
 M. aurea belongs to what Grusz et al. informally named the covillei clade.
 M. aurea and the similar M. yatskievychiana are sister to the rest of the clade; all other members of the clade, except M. newberryi, belong to the "core covillei" clade, with leaves finely divided into bead-like segments, quite dissimilar to M. aurea.

 Distribution and habitat

+Golden-lipped fern adjacent to and sprouting on the trunk of Fraxinus uhdei in an urban park in Mexico.

 Myriopteris aurea grows throughout Mexico except for Tabasco and the Yucatan Peninsula, where it is the most widespread and abundant fern in the country.
 The range extends slightly north into the United States, into Arizona, New Mexico, and Trans-Pecos Texas.

 In the east, it is found among the Greater Antilles and in Venezuela.
 To the south, it extends through Central America into South America and along the Andes Mountains, where it has been described as "one of the characteristic ferns of the Altiplano", as far south as Chile and Argentina, and east into Brazil, Paraguay and Uruguay.

 The species grows on dry, rocky slopes, and cliffs, soil banks, and shrubby hillsides.
 It tolerates a variety of different rocks, although it is comparatively uncommon on limestone.
 It is found at altitudes from 600 to 3800 m.